cldwalker/mindmup-pedestal/README.md

 To learn more about configuring Logback, read its [documentation](http://logback.qos.ch/documentation.html).

+## Limitations
+*Many*.
+Only the homepage let's you mindmap with javascript and even it has some rendering issues.

 ## Credits

 @brandombloom did most of the work via some good vim macros.
 I'm just to blame for the idea.